 You will find a small selection of traditional farm animals grazing in paddocks around different parts of the Museum site and carrying out traditional seasonal farming activities.

-- Heavy horses (Shire and Percheron) can be seen pulling carts and helping with seasonal farming tasks.
+- Heavy horses (Percheron) can be seen pulling carts and helping with seasonal farming tasks.
 These include sowing, haymaking, harvesting, ploughing and timber-extraction from our woodland.
-Our heavy horses occasionally participate in external events.
+Our heavy horses occasionally participate in external events

 Our animals are part of the Museum team and lead long and happy lives.
 We name them, groom them and talk to them – do whatever it takes to ensure they’re healthy, comfortable and content.